 ABOUT THE INSTRUCTOR

-Designation Statement The American Academy of Ophthalmology designates this educational activity for a maximum of 4 AMA PRA Category 1 Credits™.
+The American Academy of Ophthalmology designates this live activity for a maximum of 4 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AMERICANS WITH DISABILITIES ACT POSITION STATEMENT